Examples of Amazon S3 bucket policies - Amazon Simple Storage Service

 5. Clear Block all public access, and choose Save changes.

-Amazon S3 turns off Block Public Access settings for your bucket.
-To create a public, static website, you might also have to edit the Block Public Access settings for your account before adding a bucket policy.
-If account settings for Block Public Access are currently turned on, you see a note under Block public access (bucket settings).
+Amazon S3 turns off the Block Public Access settings for your bucket.
+To create a public static website, you might also have to edit the Block Public Access settings for your account before adding a bucket policy.
+If the Block Public Access settings for your account are currently turned on, you see a note under Block public access (bucket settings).

 Requiring encryption